-- 1. Close any open DbSite handles that you might have open. - Close your databases - 3.
+- 1. Close your databases - 2.
 Close your environment.
 This causes replication to stop as well.

 Before you can use the Replication Manager, you may have to enable it in your DB library.
 This is not a requirement for Microsoft Windows systems, or Unix systems that use pthread mutexes by default.
 Other systems, notably BSD and BSD-derived systems (such as Mac OS X), must enable the Replication Manager when you configure the DB build.